Curricular Practical Training Regulations for Students in F-1 Status

 When do I need authorization for Curricular Practical Training?

-You must have authorization from the ISA office before you begin a paid or unpaid internship or any other form of curricular practical training.
+You must have authorization from the ISSS office before you begin a paid or unpaid internship or any other form of curricular practical training.

 As an F-1 student your employment cannot begin until you receive your SEVIS I-20 with the curricular practical training endorsement.